sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 #### What we're not working on and why

-This quarter, we are largely deferring feature work in favor of foundational and research efforts.
+This quarter, we are largely deferring launching new user-facing features in favor of foundational and research efforts.
 Q1 was a hugely productive quarter for the team, and we want to let the new products and features that shipped get some usage and garner feedback.

 ## Related use cases